 The run up to the 31st October is that splendid time of year when our supermarket shelves suddenly fill up with a LOT of black and orange plastic.
 With Halloween paraphernalia, there is a multitude of choice – and it no longer stops at witches hats and freaky masks.
-Particularly for grown ups, there are some seriously bizarre takes on the Halloween theme (i.e. not at all related Halloween whatsoever) and apparently the more tasteless the better.
+There are now some seriously bizarre takes on the Halloween theme (i.e. not at all related to Halloween whatsoever) and apparently the more tasteless the better.

-But enough of the party pooper mentality, because let’s face it, there’s definitely something quite exhilarating about dressing like a zombie just for one day a year.
-Nonetheless, I’ve been inspired to look for some creative Halloween party ideas that rebuff the plastic and polyester, and hopefully won’t leave you literally – with skeleton costumes in your closet… rather tragically just hanging there, taking up space and gathering dust.
+But enough of this party pooper mentality, because let’s face it, there’s definitely something quite exhilarating about dressing like a zombie just for one day a year.
+These Halloween party ideas however, rebuff the plastic and polyester, and hopefully won’t leave you literally – with skeleton costumes in your closet… just hanging there, taking up space and gathering dust.

 1. SKULLS GALORE